turgu1/InkPlate6-ESP-IDF-Drivers/README.md

 # ESP-IDF InkPlate-6 Low Level classes

 This project contains in the `lib/inkplate` folder the low-level classes required to access the InkPlate-6 hardware in an ESP-IDF SDK context.
 This is an extract from the EPub-InkPlate project that can be looked at as an example of a extensive  application using these classes.
+The classes were first retrieved from the Arduino library made by e-Radionica and refactored to be inline with my own coding practices.

 The driver classes are: